Buying Electric Leaf Blowers

 Charging solutions

 For companies charging multiple batteries, many manufacturers make chargers with multiple charging ports.
 Companies implementing or switching to battery electric blowers and other equipment are setting up trailers with electrical circuits and panels with breakers.
 These trailer systems are built out to distribute electrical loads and charge tens of batteries.
-Power is brought into the trailer externally the distributed with the appropriate amount of circuits and brakers to charge multiple batteries safely and reliably.
+Power is brought into the trailer externally the distributed with the appropriate amount of circuits and breakers to charge multiple batteries safely and reliably.

 Some enterprising companies have even set up trailers with solar panels and a backup battery storage system with an inverter, circuits and breakers.

-Power Distribution Mangers on the market allow for charging multiple batteries managing amperage draws to minimize popping brakers and ensuring your batteries are charged reliably every night.
+Power Distribution Mangers on the market allow for charging multiple batteries managing amperage draws to minimize popping breakers and ensuring your batteries are charged reliably every night.
 Additionally, portable power boxes can be charged and taken on the route for "on-the-go" charging.

 Many landscapers will take advantage of "opportunity charging" at their clients properties or at municipal locations that allow for it.
 There are several solutions based on various budgets and needs.